vikipedia/python-trainings/online_course/source/module3/day5.rst

 - Common Exceptions
   - NameError
-  - ValueError
-    - Trying to convert invalid data
+  - ValueError- Trying to convert invalid data
-  - TypeError
-    - trying to do operations with incompatible data
+  - TypeError - trying to do operations with incompatible data
-  - AttributError
-    - Trying to access attribute which is not there
+  - AttributError - Trying to access attribute which is not there
-  - IndexError
-    - Check index access or dictinary access
+  - IndexError - Check index access or dictinary access

 - No errors , but program is not working
   - Look whether your function has return statement and check indentation level the same
   - print statements
   - pdb